ukwa/monitrix/README.md

     uk.bl.monitrix.util.LogProcessor

-Edit the path to the Heritrix log you want to load, and start the application (preferably) from your IDE.
+Edit the path to the Heritrix log you want to load, and start the application e.g. from your IDE.